Curran Renewable Energy

 Curran Renewable Energy, a wood pellet manufacturer, sells in both the US and Canadian markets from domestic market big box stores including Tractor Supply and Lowe’s to mom & pop shops.
 This is made easier as Pat explains through the local port of Ogdensburg along with Port de Valleyfield just 50 miles away in Quebec and 85 miles to the Port of Montreal.
-Curran has also become SBP Certified and sells to Europe and Scandinavia making the ports even more important to their business.
-Pat adds that the greatest new opportunity for manufacturers in the region comes from the CN Railway that leaves St Lawrence County and goes direct to Montreal.
+Curran sells to Europe and Scandinavia making the ports even more important to their business.
+Pat adds that the greatest new opportunity for manufacturers in the region comes from CSX Transportation that leaves St Lawrence County and goes direct to Montreal.

 Transportation is paramount but the Curran Family also credits the low-cost power and local talent to their continued growth.
 Hiring local is important to these St. Lawrence County natives and Marketing Manager Kelli Curran Ramsey says that their employees, who have been part of local training programs are the company’s greatest asset.